 Data from the Census Bureau show that 68.84% of people reside in rural areas.
 These regions are growing far more slowly economically than the rest of the country; therefore, agriculture continues to be a major source of income for rural communities.
 The livelihood of more than two-thirds of Indians comes from agriculture.
 Hence, agriculture’s development will contribute to the improvement of rural areas and people.

 1. Rural area residents of India are unable to fully utilise the resources that are available to them.
-Hence, the study of rural development and management is particularly demanding in order to improve the growth of rural areas.
+Hence, the study of rural management is particularly demanding in order to improve the growth of rural areas.
 The government appoints qualified rural managers to help the people in rural areas grow, improve, and expand.
-People having specialisation in rural development can manage and implement ideas that have a chance of success.
+People having specialisation in rural management can manage and implement ideas that have a chance of success.

 3. India is a nation with a large number of rural areas.
 Therefore, there is a high need for individuals who are well aware of the rural settings and can play a major role in the overall development of these areas by making use of their knowledge and understanding of ground-level issues.